dpshelio/debugging-workshop/exercises/ex3_memory/README.md

 One approach is to set a breakpoint at the site of the problem, and then work our way backwards.

-I will show the commands for the C++ version but this applies just as equally to the fortran example.
+I will show the commands for the C++ version but this applies just as equally to the Fortran example.

 First we will start our program in the `gdb` debugger